HerrTaeubler/Hairdresser-for-the-vmangos-core/README.md

 - Requires server-side configuration for premium features
 - proper sql setup

-## credits: Dr.Rebase - thx for the help!
+# credits: schell244 - thx for the help!